hopes to utilize in the 2012-13 school year for Delta Shoreline Tours for elementary schools. This park will have the added

 The most important feature of the park is that it is located right on the water's edge.
 There are few places in Contra Costa County where people have the chance to explore the shorelines of the Sacramento-San Joaquin Delta without a boat or access to one of the many islands.

-The first project to be completed on the Big Break Regional Shoreline was a pier where people can walk out over the water, enjoy the view and even do a little fishing.
+The first project completed on the Big Break Regional Shoreline was a pier where people can walk out over the water, enjoy the view and even do a little fishing.

 The next step took several years to complete but soon the Delta Discovery Area was built.